 "And just how much do you know about horse racing," Janice asks, a wicked grin ambling across her face.

-"Well, enought to put a couple bucks on Secretariat in '73," the priest replies, a grin on his face.
+"Well, enought to put a couple bucks on Secretariat in '73," the priest replies, giving Janice a wink.

 A faint chuckle rolls through the room at Father Bob's jest.
 "But, back to the subject at hand," the priest says.
 "If the Pope proclaims on a matter of faith or morals, speaking as the supreme teacher of the Church, from the Chair of Peter, as we call it, that pronouncement is infallible.”

 “So only the pope can speak with infallibility,” Clarice Evert asks?